Samuelfaure/suchdevblog/docs/Portfolio.md

 ---
 # Portfolio

+Here are some things I've worked on over the year.
 The code for most of my work can be found on [github](https://github.com/samuelfaure/)

-## I Got Paid For This, And My Team Too

-### API Entreprise
+## DINUM (Direction Interministerielle du Numérique)

 ![Portfolio_api_entreprise](/images/portfolio_apientreprise.svg)

-- Fullstack + devops at Etalab (DINSIC), Service of the Prime Minister
+- Fullstack + devops + basically everything
-- At the heart of the French Digital Transformation
+- Working at the heart of French Digital Transformation at DINUM (Previously SGMAP/DINSIC/Etalab), Service of the Prime Minister
-- Develop and maintain the API Entreprise, the official french governement API for confidential company data
+- Develop and maintain API Entreprise and Particulier, the official French government APIs for data transit
-- Ruby on Rails, Vue.js, with a Microservice architecture, deployed with Ansible
+- As well as Datapass, an API habilitation tool, and many smaller project
+- Mostly Rails, some React, Ansible, but a lot of everything.

-### Sedomicilier
+## Sedomicilier

 ![Portfolio_sedomicilier](/images/portfolio_sedom.webp)